Maximizing Event ROI for Planners and Attendees: Ideas from Irina Kremin

 With the rise of technology and social media as well as the rise of mobile, now is the best and easiest time to connect with people,” Ms. Kremin explained.

-In addition to mobile app technology, Irina Kremin stated that she also loved the utility of new registration technology, webcasting, and virtual/online events.
-But, techy trends aren’t the bread and butter of events.
+In addition to mobile app technology, Irina Kremin stated that she also loved the utility of new registration technology, webcasting tools, and virtual or online event platforms.

 “Though there are numerous tech news and trends in event technology, staying ahead of top trends in your own industry is critical.
 No one wants to go to events to hear what we already know.
 People go to events to learn what’s new.
 They want innovation,” Irina Kremin said.